sagemath/trac_to_gh/Issue 4109.md

 # Issue 4109: The complement of a graph shows as the original graph

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4109

 Original creator: jason